crystallisedmoon45/ITVA1/Readme.md

 HQ is currently not available but
-Will not be available from 8am tomorrow.
+Will not be available from 8am today.